 I discovered this position through the University of Maryland’s Department of Economics website.
 I am excited to apply for the Congressional Research Service’s Research Assistant position.
 My coursework in international trade, finance, and statistical methods can ensure that the congressional requests CRS provides are well-informed, accurate, and timely.

-• Developing and maintaining databases for my position as an office assistant
+- Creating and maintaining databases as an office assistant to improve access to important information.

 Sincerely,